Last updated: April 12, 2021

-An American feminist, suspected spy, prisoner of war and surgeon, Dr. Mary Edwards Walker remains the only women ever to receive the Medal of Honor, which she was awarded for her service during the Civil War.
+An American feminist, suffragist, suspected spy, prisoner of war and surgeon, Dr. Mary Edwards Walker remains the only women ever to receive the Medal of Honor, which she was awarded for her service during the Civil War.

 She grew up in Oswego, New York, raised by her progressive parents along with her six brothers and sisters.
 "Free thinkers," they were raised to question everything.
 Helping on the farm, Mary often wore trousers and shirts because they were more comfortable.
 She was a non-comformist throughout her life.

 Walker graduated with a doctor of medicine degree from Syracuse Medical College in 1855.
 Following her graduation, she married her fellow medical student, Albert Miller, and they set up a joint practice in Rome, New York.
 The practice failed, ostensibly because the public would not accept a female doctor.
 She refused to agree to "obey" Albert in her wedding vows, kept her last name, and wore a short skirt and trousers instead of a traditional wedding dress; they later divorced.
 Dr. Walker was strongly opposed to traditional women's dress, arguing they were uncomfortable, inhibited mobility, and spread dust and dirt.
-Her typical clothes -- for which she was often mocked and punished -- were, in the 1860s, trousers with suspenders worn under a knee-length dress (later she would wear jackets and trousers almost exclusively).
+Her typical clothes -- for which she was often mocked, punished, and treated as an oddity -- were, in the 1860s, trousers with suspenders worn under a knee-length dress (later she would wear jackets and trousers almost exclusively).
 In 1860, she briefly attended Bowen Collegiate Institute in Hopkinton, Iowa.
 She was suspended from the school for refusing to resign from the school's otherwise all-male debate team.

 At the onset of the Civil War, Dr. Walker traveled to Washington to join the Union army.
 She was denied a commission as a medical officer, but served anyway as an unpaid volunteer surgeon at the U.S. Patent Office Hospital in Washington.
 In 1862, she worked as an unpaid field surgeon near the front lines at Fredericksburg and Chattanooga.
 Throughout the War, she wore men's clothing, arguing that doing so made her job easier.